 Architecture

 stax is three programs, not one.
-That split exists for a single reason: sampling the kernel needs root, but you should not have to run a profiler — or your build tooling — as root. stax isolates the privilege into one small, long-lived daemon and keeps everything else unprivileged.
+That split exists for a single reason: sampling needs privilege, but you should not have to run a profiler — or your build tooling, or an AI agent driving it — as root. stax isolates the privilege into one small daemon and keeps everything else unprivileged.

 The three processes